AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 1. User presses button "Refresh Person Info"
 2. `MyViewController` calls method `self.myService.person(identifier: identifier)`
-3. `MyService` starts to fetch person from network
+3. `MyService` starts to fetch the person from network
 4. There are some network issues
 5. User does not want to wait for too long, so he/she is just closing window/popover/modal view/anything
 6. The owner of `MyViewController` does not need the view controller anymore.
 So owner releases reference to view controller assuming that all memory allocated by `MyViewController` will be released